NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar_raster_uncertainty.md

 * 2023 SOAP (Visit 6: Riegl Q780, Visit 7: Optech Galaxy Prime)

-Tip: You may wish to read this FAQ: Have AOP sensors changed over the years?
-How do different sensors affect the data?
-This discusses the differences between lidar sensors that NEON AOP operates, and some of the implications for the data products derived from the lidar sensor.
+Tip: You may wish to read this <a href="https://www.neonscience.org/about/faq" target="_blank">NEON FAQ</a>: *Have AOP sensors changed over the years?
+How do different sensors affect the data?* This discusses the differences between lidar sensors that NEON AOP operates, and some of the implications for the data products derived from the lidar sensor.

 </div>